tomcam/appscripting.github.io/dropdown-form-apps-script.md

 * Choose `File` > `New` > `Html file`

 * In the `Create File` dialog enter the filename as 'theForm'.
+You don't need to follow with '.html' because Apps Script supplies it for you.
+You can name it anything; Google's examples use 'index'.

+Note that because the calling the DOM via
+Javascript is used to obtain values, you don't need `<form>` tags.

 ```html
 <!DOCTYPE html>